Cloud-Schematics/LAMP/README.md

 Use this template to provision a classic virtual server instance (VSI) in IBM Cloud by using Terraform or IBM Cloud Schematics, and configure the instance with the components of the LAMP stack:
 - Linux
 - Apache
-- Compose for MySQL2
+- MySQL (mariadb)
 - PHP

-To apply the LAMP template in IBM Cloud with IBM Cloud Schematics, you must create a Schematics workspace that points to this GitHub repository.
-For more information, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics?topic=schematics-workspace-setup#create-workspace).
+To apply the LAMP template in IBM Cloud with IBM Cloud Schematics, you must select the template from the [IBM Cloud catalog](cloud.ibm.com/catalog/content/LAMP), enter the configuration for your classic virtual server instance, and install the template.
+When you install the template, IBM Cloud Schematics creates a workspace that points to this GitHub repository and starts provisioning your resources by using Terraform.
+You can review logs and your resources from the IBM Cloud Schematics console.
+For more information, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics).

-For more information about classic virtual service instances, see [Getting started with virtual servers](https://cloud.ibm.com/docs/vsi?topic=virtual-servers-getting-started-tutorial).
+For more information about IBM Cloud classic virtual service instances, see [Getting started with virtual servers](https://cloud.ibm.com/docs/vsi?topic=virtual-servers-getting-started-tutorial).

 ## Costs

-When you apply this template, charges for the following resources occur for the time you use these resources:
+When you apply this template, you are charged for the classic virtual server instance that you configure.
-- **Classic virtual server instance**: You configure your virtual server instance in the `vm.tf` Terraform configuration file.
 The price for your instance depends on your instance configuration.
 Make sure to review available [plans](https://www.ibm.com/cloud/virtual-servers/calculator/) before you apply this template in IBM Cloud.
 By default, your instance is provisioned with an hourly billing.
-- **Compose for MySQL2**: Hourly charges for your IBM Cloud database service depend on the amount of data (GB) that you want to store.
-Make sure to review available [plans](https://cloud.ibm.com/catalog/services/compose-for-mysql) before you start storing data in your database service instance.

 **Note**: You can remove your virtual server instance and the LAMP stack by [deleting your Schematics workspace or your instance](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources) with IBM Cloud Schematics.
 Removing the workspace or the instance cannot be undone.
 Make sure that you back up any data that you must keep before you start the deletion process.